fahdaguenouz/chaikin/Readme.md

   - For 3+ points: Start a 6-step animation of Chaikin's algorithm, smoothing an open polyline, restarting after the 6th step.
   - For 0 or 1 point: Print a message, no action.
 - **C Key**: Clear all points, lines, and animation state.
-- **L Key**: Draw a non-persistent gray open polyline (thickness 2.0) when not animating.
 - **Escape Key**: Exit the program.

-Points are stored as `(f32, f32)` tuples instead of `Vec2`, and the animation for 3+ points runs for 6 steps (each 1 second), displaying an open polyline without connecting the last point to the first.
+Points are stored as `Vec2`, and the animation for 3+ points runs for 6 steps (each 1 second), displaying an open polyline without connecting the last point to the first.

 ---